dakwak/mygengo-ruby/README.md

 -------------------------------------------------------------------------------------------------------
 Installing myGengo is fairly simple:

-    gem install mygengo-ruby
+    gem install mygengo

 Tests - Running Them, etc
 ------------------------------------------------------------------------------------------------------
-myGengo has a full suite of Unit Tests.
-To run them, grab the source, head into the mygengo directory, and rake the tests:

-    rake test
+myGengo has a full suite of tests, however they're not currently automated.
+Each script in the _examples_ directory tests a different myGengo API endpoint; run against those if you wish to test for now.

 Question, Comments, Complaints, Praise?
 ------------------------------------------------------------------------------------------------------